Duration: 1 year full time

 UK Honours degree or equivalent.

-Normally, we require a UK 2:2 (Honours) or equivalent.
-Candidates with relevant professional qualifications or professional experience in an associated area will also be considered.
+Candidates with substantial and relevant professional qualifications or professional experience in an associated area will also be considered.

 International & EU requirements